Taiwan: Qing rule (1683–1895)

 Chihkan Tower, originally built as Fort Provintia by the Dutch, was rebuilt under Qing rule.

 Following the defeat of Koxinga's grandson by an armada led by Admiral Shi Lang in 1683, the Qing dynasty formally annexed Taiwan in May 1684, making it a prefecture of Fujian province while retaining its administrative seat (now Tainan) under Koxinga as the capital.

 The Qing government generally tried to restrict migration to Taiwan throughout the duration of its administration because it believed that Taiwan could not sustain too large a population without leading to conflict.
 After the defeat of the Kingdom of Tungning, most of its population in Taiwan was sent back to the mainland, leaving the official population count at only 50,000, including 10,000 troops.
 Despite official restrictions, officials in Taiwan solicited settlers from the mainland, causing tens of thousands of annual arrivals by 1711.
 A permit system was officially recorded in 1712, but it likely existed as early as 1684; its restrictions included only allowing those to enter who had property on the mainland, family in Taiwan, and who were not accompanied by wives or children.
-Many of the male migrants married local Indigenous women.
-Over the 18th century, restrictions were relaxed.
+Many of the first male migrants married local Indigenous women.
+Over the 18th century, restrictions were relaxed as the Qing realized that they were unenforceable.
 In 1732, families were allowed to move to Taiwan.
 By 1811, there were more than two million Han settlers in Taiwan, and profitable sugar and rice production industries provided exports to the mainland.
 In 1875, restrictions on entering Taiwan were repealed.